'Navigate' Web App for Instructors

 All instructors can access Navigate via MyBGSU.

 Using Navigate is highly recommended across campus to help provide collaborative support for student success.
 Navigate gives you the ability to access information about students enrolled in your courses.
 You will have access to student information that assists you in understanding your classroom and student demographics.
-You can also see who is on the students' "Success Team" including advisors, tutors, and coaches.
+You can also see who is on a student's "Success Team" including advisors, tutors, and coaches.

-• Navigate is also nessesary to use when “Issuing an Alert” for students throughout the semester and during the Early Alert period.
+• Navigate is necessary to use when issuing an Alert for students throughout the semester and during the Early Alert period.

-• Instructors can utilize Navigate to set up their office hours which allows students to schedule appointments with instructors online.
+• Instructors can utilize Navigate to set up their office hours which allows students to schedule appointments online with instructors.

 Students can utilize Navigate by downloading the app to their mobile phone or by utilizing the desktop version.
-Students can easily access the Navigate platform through their MyBGSU account.
-Navigate can help students gain quick access to support staff, information and resources on campus.
+Students can easily access the Navigate platform through their MyBGSU accounts.
+Navigate can help students gain quick access to support staff, information, and resources on campus.

-• Students can schedule advising, faculty meetings and tutoring appointments through the Navigate app or desktop.
+• Students can schedule advising appointments, meetings with faculty, and tutoring appointments through the Navigate web or desktop app.

 • Students can gain information about available resources and services on campus.

-• Students can view their class schedule and sync it with their smartphone calendar to help students stay on track.
+• Students can view their class schedule and sync it with their smartphone calendar to help them stay on track.

-All currently enrolled BG students have the same access and viewable information within the Navigate platform.
-However, the use for Graduate students in Navigate is not as robust as the use with Undergraduate Students.
+All currently enrolled BGSU students have the same access and viewable information within the Navigate platform.
+However, graduate students do not use Navigate as robustly as undergraduate students do.

 Early Alerts

-Early Alerts typically take place during the first 2-4 weeks of Fall and Spring semesters.
+Early Alerts typically take place during the first 2-4 weeks of fall and spring semesters.
 This process takes place early within the semester to try and help students become aware of any issues and start working towards getting back on track.
-We target specific courses during the reporting period that are key for first-year students.
+Specific courses are targeted for Early Alerts during the reporting period as these courses are key for first-year students.

 Alerts

-All instructors can raise an individual alert at any point throughout the semester, and the student will be connected with a staff member that can help provide support and resources.
+All instructors can raise an individual alert for a student at any point throughout the semester.
+The student will then be connected with a staff member who can help provide support and resources.

 Rising Star Alert

-If you raise this early alert on a student, this means that you think the studen is on the right track in your course and they are meeting all of the indicators of academic success.
+If you raise this Early Alert on a student, this means that you think the student is on the right track in your course and is meeting all of the indicators of academic success.

 Critical Indicator Alert